In the midst of the opioid crisis, acupuncture has been growing in popularity in the United States.

 Another remarkable turnaround happened to an environmental scientist in his 50s who came to see her for acupuncture.

 Because of a car accident 20 years earlier, he couldn’t smile fully on one side of his face or clearly pronounce words.
 His face, hands, and feet were numb.

 Soon after she treated him, he began to regain sensation and motor skills he had been told would never return.

 “At every visit, he’d report on how he could now feel the fine edges of the computer keyboard, use his fingers well enough to button his own shirt, and smile as well as speak more normally,” Robinson said.

 “It’s certainly something that should be explored more intensively in human spinal cord injury clinics, both to facilitate recovery and reduce the need for surgery,” Robinson said.

-Nevertheless, Robinson argues that the evidence is promising enough.
+Nevertheless, Robinson strongly disagrees.
+She maintains that the evidence is promising enough.
 She believes people with nerve damage should be offered acupuncture, especially if they have few other options.

 Promoting weight loss